jeffcsauer/arcospy/README.md

 ---

-**Disclaimer: please note that the author of this package, Jeff Sauer, is not affiliated with the Washington Post in any official capacity.**
+**Disclaimer: please note that the author of this package, Jeff Sauer, is not affiliated with _The Washington Post_ in any official capacity.**